girllich/towers-for-tarrasques/combat.md

 The goal of combat is to use your tactics effectively to defeat your enemies, using a combination of movement, attacks, and abilities to outmaneuver and outsmart them.
 The players can also use teamwork, tactics and strategy to overcome the challenges they face.

-## Reactions

-"Reaction": The order in which characters take their turns in combat, determined by their Reaction score.
-Your reaction is the highest of your Class Scores + 2d20.
-Reroll this each combat.

 ## Timeblocks

 In this RPG, time is divided into "Timeblocks", which are similar to rounds in other RPGs.
 During a Timeblock, each character has 9 Points" (AP) to spend on various actions.